 The latest coronavirus and vaccination figures for South Kesteven and Rutland

-The number of people who have died within 28 days of testing positive for Covid-19 in the county remains at 65.
+The number of people who have died within 28 days of a positive test remains at 286.

 Coronavirus cases are also increasing in Rutland as 184 more positive cases have been confirmed.

 The seven-day infection rate stands at 437 per every 100,000 people, which is above the national average, according to figures released by Public Health England yesterday (October 13).

 A total of 3,636 confirmed cases have been recorded throughout the pandemic, which equates to nine per cent of the county's population.

 No new deaths have been recorded in the county, with the total remaining at 66.

 According to statistics, 85.6 per cent of the country's population aged 12 and over has received their first covid vaccination with 78.7 having had their second jab.

 In Rutland 78.5 per cent of the population have been double-jabbed while in South Kesteven 80.1 per cent have.